 Locals and some travellers have reported hearing strange sounds coming from

 the mountain, and there are various stories about encounters with other beings.

 Of course, this is only what people say, and coincidence too plays its usual

 tricks; but who is to decide without sufficient knowledge and without proper

 research?
 Logic always teaches us to seek rational explanations for unknown events,

 until such time when revealed by science.

-of the region will go nowhere near the forbidden fortress at the top.
-Owing to
+go nowhere near the forbidden fortress at the top.
+Owing to stories like these

-is fancying the visit to the top, they need to be prepared to do it by themselves,
+a visit to the top need to be prepared to do it by themselves.
+The guide

 The Fortress of the Jinn.